flokk.

 Fallon and Byrne Food Hall

 A short walk away on Exchequer Street, this beloved food hall has hot counters, fresh sandwiches, and plenty of options to please picky eaters and adventurous ones alike.
-Grab a table in the basement
+Grab a table in the basement restaurant or eat from the market counters upstairs.

 food_and_drink